Where We Serve

 East Texas Crisis Center – Tyler, Texas

-Therapet partners with ETCC for two programs (Positive Parenting and R.E.A.D.®) and visits approximately six times each month.
+Therapet partners with ETCC for their Positive Parenting program, visiting twice each month.
 Positive Parenting fosters healthy relationships between mothers and their children through various activities including Animal Assisted Therapy.
-Through the R.E.A.D.® Program, children at the ETCC practice reading to specially trained reading assistance dogs.

 Chapel Hill ISD – Chapel Hill, Texas